alphagov/govuk-prototype-kit/docs/documentation/publishing-on-heroku.md

 Your prototype will deploy automatically each time you push your code to GitHub (it takes a few minutes each time).

-## Set a username and password
+## Set a password

-We need to set a username and password or the Prototype Kit won’t run online.
-They don’t have to be complicated – it’s just to stop people accidentally coming across your prototype online and mistaking it for a real service.
+You need to set a password or the Prototype Kit will not run online.
+This password does not have to be complicated.
+It's just to stop people accidentally finding your prototype online and mistaking it for a real service.

-1. At the top click the **Settings** tab.
+1. At the top of the Heroku page, click the **Settings** tab.

 2. Click **Reveal config vars**.

-3. In KEY put the word USERNAME
+3. In KEY, enter the word PASSWORD.

-4. In VALUE put a username of your choice, click **Add**.
+4. In VALUE, enter a password of your choice and click **Add**.

-That will be saved and you can add another KEY and VALUE.
+5. In the top right of the Heroku page, click **Open app** to see your prototype online.

+### If you get an error about username

+1. At the top of the Heroku page, click the **Settings** tab.

+2. Click **Reveal config vars**.

-5. In KEY put the word PASSWORD
+3. In KEY, enter the word USERNAME.

-6. In VALUE put a password of your choice, click **Add**.
+4. In VALUE, enter a username of your choice and click **Add**.

-7. In the top right, click **Open app** to see your prototype online!
+5. In the top right of the Heroku page, click **Open app** to see your prototype online.